 Talk about an important question!
-In our opinion, it is the most important question a person can ever ask -that's why it is number one.
+In our opinion, it is the most important question a person can ever ask - that's why it is number one.
 Fortunately, the Bible (God's Holy Word) has the answer for us.
 Do yourself a favor and grab a Bible if you have one.
-We prefer the King James Version because it has stood the test of time, men have given their lives for its preservation, it was the Bible used during all the major American revivals, not to mention it is a literary classic!
+I prefer the King James Version because it has stood the test of time, men have given their lives for its preservation, it was the Bible used during all the major American revivals, not to mention it is a literary classic!
 If you don't have one, your local Dollar Tree is bound to.
-Just be sure it's the King James Version and not the Rick James Version (that was a joke, by the way)!
-Anyway...

 Jesus said that except a man be born again, he cannot see the kingdom of God (John 3:3).
 This is not talking about a physical birth, but a spiritual birth.
 The Bible teaches that we are spiritually reborn when we trust Jesus Christ, God's only begotten Son, as our Saviour (John 3:16-18).

 Why do I need a Saviour, you ask?
 That's a good question!
 God's Word says that we are ALL sinners and have come short of God's glory (Romans 3:23).
 And it states that the wages of sin is death (Romans 6:23a).
 So, from this verse we see that the consequence for our sin is death.
 Just as there are two births, we see from the book of Revelation chapters twenty and twenty-one that there are also two deaths - or a second death.
 This death is the lake of fire.
 So, what do you need to be saved from?
 An eternity in the lake of fire.
 The place where the unsaved will one day go.
 Sounds scary, huh?